Child Tax Benefit

 Do I lose my Child Tax Benefit If I File a Bankruptcy or Consumer Proposal?

 This question has to be one of the most common questions we hear when meeting with people in our office.
 What happens to my Canada Child Benefit and Ontario Child Benefit if a file a Bankruptcy or Consumer Proposal?
 The short answer … it’s yours.
 In either a consumer proposal or a bankruptcy, these benefits are protected and they continue to be paid directly to you by the government.
 These benefits are intended to help you provide a home, food, clothing and other necessities for your children and they don’t get cut off when you are in financial trouble and need the money the most.

-When you file a Bankruptcy you are required to report your income and expenses to the Trustee on a monthly basis, and any Child Benefit payments you receive must be reported as part of your income.
-It forms part of the calculation of what you have to pay, but it isn’t taken away from you by the Trustee.
+When you file a Bankruptcy you are required to report your income to the Trustee on a monthly basis.
+Any Child Benefit payments you receive must be reported, but these amounts are not included in the calculation of what you have to pay to the Trustee.
 In a consumer proposal, you don’t report your income monthly so you don’t even have to report these benefits to the Trustee after the proposal is filed.

 It is important to note that if you or your spouse have not filed all tax returns, there will be a delay in benefit payment.
 You don’t lose the benefits, but CRA will withhold them until the returns are up to date.